 Nanobodies as capture ligands

-Nanobodies may be used as capture ligands because of their extraordinary chemical stability and high affinity; this approach may be also referred to as indirect ligand capture.
-In general, a very strong interaction between the capturing molecule, i.e. single domain antibody, and the ligand is needed to avoid ligand dissociation from the sensor surface, e.g. the ChromoTek GFP VHH binds to GFP derivatives with a very high affinity of just 1 pM.PRODUCTS
+Nanobodies may be used as capture ligands because of their extraordinary chemical stability and high affinity; this approach may be also referred to as indirect ligand capture or immobilization.
+In general, a very strong interaction between the capturing molecule, i.e. single domain antibody, and the ligand is needed to avoid ligand dissociation from the sensor surface.

 Antibodies as capture ligands

 Antibodies may also be used as capture ligands since there are many antibodies commercially available.
 They do, however, need to have high affinities to avoid ligand dissociation from the sensor surface.
+In addition, immobilization of the antibody to the sensor surface can affect its affinity to the ligand.
+Both, direct immobilization by NHS chemistry or biotinylation may modify the antibody’s paratope and hence may affect its capture efficiency.
 Compared to Nanobodies, conventional antibodies are rather fragile.
 Thus, immobilized IgG may not be regenerated effectively and frequently.PRODUCTS